What Is White Pesto?

 How to make white pesto

 Start by cutting the garlic clove in half lengthways and removing the green germ that runs down the middle, if present.
-(We're not going to fall at the first hurdle by allowing any colour into our white sauce!)
+(We won't fall at the first hurdle by allowing any colour into our white sauce!)

 Grate the Parmesan and add it, along with the garlic, mozzarella, and pine nuts, to a food processor.
 Pulse until you've reached your preferred consistency.

 Transfer the ingredients to a bowl and add the cream, oil, salt, and pepper.
-Mix the pesto by hand until everything is fully combined.
+Mix the pesto by hand until everything is thoroughly combined.

 How to serve white pesto

-We like serving white pesto with spaghetti or linguine, but if you want to go for complete authenticity, serve with trofie.
+We like serving white pesto with spaghetti or linguine, but for complete authenticity, serve it with trofie.

 There is an alternative option if you feel like taking things to the extreme.
 If you make a simple dough using just egg whites and flour, your pasta won't have the same consistency or depth of flavour as a dough made with egg yolks, but it will produce pasta that is whiter than you probably thought imaginable.